 Look at past papers – this can help immensely in the run up to an exam as you can see the style and format of the questions.
 However don’t fall for the old trick of trying to predict the subject matter of questions based on what was covered in a previous exam -unfortunately there is no magic algorithm!

 Don’t panic! – we’ve all had that moment when we’ve looked an assignment/exam question and thought ‘I haven’t a clue how to approach this!’
 Remember, it is not the role of the Examiner to confuse or trick you so look at the question again and break it down into smaller components.
 If it’s an assignment question and you’re still confused, get in touch with your tutor who will be happy to provide guidance (ICT students can do this online through the ‘student support’ area of the ICT website or simply drop us a line).
 If it’s an exam question, don’t waste time panicking, move onto the next question and come back to it later.
 You may find that your thought processes in answering a different question trigger a light bulb moment and you’re able to refocus.

 So there’s my advice.
 It’s not rocket science but it’s worked for me.
-One other thing - you lucky ICT students also have the option of being allocated a mentor (someone who has already completed an ICA qualification who can offer guidance and support).
-If you’re interested in either having a mentor or becoming one, get in touch on +44(0)121 362 7534 or firstname.lastname@example.org
+If you have any queries about your upcoming assignment or exam, get in touch on +44(0)121 362 7534 or email@example.com.